Skyhunter2/cdext/README.md

 # cdext
-A simple powershell code which allows for multipl parameters to be used in aliasing, as well as simplying pathing and alias
+A simple powershell code which allows for multipl parameters to be used in aliasing, as well as simplfying pathing and alias